 Despite the fact that SPACs have been around for quite some time and used as an alternative way to find financing and go public, the last few years have shown an upward trend with more private companies choosing to merge with SPACs to go public.

 According to Nasdaq.com, 59 SPACs were formed in 2019; in 2020, that number spiked to 248, and in 2021, 613 SPACs were formed.
-Anyone looking at those numbers would agree that the surge was impressive.
+Those figures would convince anyone the surge was impressive.

 WeWork had initially started out pursuing an IPO with intentions to focus on target businesses in the technology and media sectors but ended up bailing out of the IPO process due to intense scrutiny over providing the proper business documentation.
 Instead, a few years later, it went with a SPAC company and ended up in real estate.

 So why the jump in SPACs?
-First, the interest of these groups has influenced the popularity of SPACs.
+First, the interest of these groups has influenced the SPACs popularity.

 How SPACs work

 As discussed, SPACs go through an IPO as a shell company with no active business model or assets.
-The purpose of forming a SPAC is to raise money and acquire and merge with another company and take them public.
+A SPAC is formed to raise funds, acquire and merge with another company, and then go public.
 They work differently than IPOs and generally have a 3-step process from start to finish.

-This is where the shell company incorporates and issues shares to its founders and prepares their S-1, which is a required form to be filed by the Securities and Exchange Commission (SEC) before a company’s IPO.
+This is where the shell company incorporates and issues shares to its founders and prepares their S-1, which is a required by the Securities and Exchange Commission (SEC) before a companys IPO.

 The acquisition or merger is finalized, and a public announcement of the transaction is made, informing investors.
 The SPAC files the Super 8-K within 4 days, informing interested parties about the acquisition or merger.